Sean-Toroghi/Deep-learning/Pytorch/ConvolutionalNeuralNetwork/ReadMe.md

 The base network is called EfficientNet B0 and the subsequent networks derived for different optimal scaling factors are called EfficientNet B1-B7.

 ## Other architectures
-- MobileNets: the goal is to retain peformance while reducing the model size
+- MobileNets: the goal is to retain performance while reducing the model size
 - CapsuleNet: revamped the convolutional units to cater to the third dimension (depth) in images.

 ## Task specific models

-__Object detection and segmentaton__
+__Object detection and segmentation__
 - R-CNN
 - Fast R-CNN
 - Faster R-CNN